Jamming is not hard and what an awesome way to use fallen fruit!

 We got 3 pints of mulberry jam and 4 1/2 pints of loquat marmalade resting undisturbed for the night.
 Can't wait to try them on fresh baked biscuits!

-mindfulness practitioner, grey-water enthusiast, food-foresting gardener, former chef trained as a dietitian with a masters in public health, avid local-organic-vegetarian cook, striving to live sustainably in joy and peace in the world with my spouse, 2 dogs & 10 chickens
+mindfulness practitioner, grey-water enthusiast, food-foresting gardener, permaculture student, former chef trained as a dietitian with a masters in public health, avid local-organic-vegetarian cook, striving to live sustainably in joy and peace in the world with my spouse, 2 dogs & 11 chickens